What Is the Difference Between a Real Estate Broker and an Agent?

 A REALTOR® can be a real estate broker or a real estate agent.
 All REALTORS® are agents or brokers, but not all agents or brokers are REALTORS®.
-It's a title that means the individual belongs to the National Association of REALTORS® (NAR), subscribes to its extensive Code of Ethics, and pays annual dues.
-Not every real estate agent belongs to NAR.
+It's a title that means the individual belongs to the National Association of REALTORS® (NAR), subscribes to its extensive code of ethics, and pays annual dues.

 Members of NAR also belong to state and local trade associations.
 Complaints against a REALTOR® can be filed with the local board.

 What Is a Listing Agent?

 Listing agents are also known as seller's agents because they represent the seller.
 A listing agent can be a real estate broker or a real estate agent.
 These types of agents owe a fiduciary responsibility to the seller under a listing agreement and must protect that interest.
 In other words, the agent must put your interests first.

 What Is a Buyer's Agent?

 Exclusive buyer's agents never work for sellers.
 However, many agents work with both sellers and buyers, although not usually in the same transaction.
-Buyer's agents might or might not require a buyer to sign a buyer's broker agreement, depending on local custom and law.
+Buyer's agents may or may not require a buyer to sign a buyer's broker agreement, depending on local custom and law.

 What Is a Dual Agent?

 Agents enter dual agency when they represent both the seller and the buyer.
-Dual agency can happen even if there are two agents involved—a listing agent and a buyer's agent—if both agents work for the same broker because the real estate broker creates agency.
+Dual agency can happen even if there are two agents involved—a listing agent and a buyer's agent—so long as both agents work for the same broker.
+In that case, the real estate broker becomes a dual agent.
 Dual agency is not legal in all states.

 What Is a Transaction Agent?

 In states where dual agency is not permitted, listing agents might find themselves in the position of writing an offer for the buyer.
 These agents can elect to become transaction agents.
-He doesn't represent either party but simply facilitates the transaction.
+They don't represent either party.
+Instead, they simply facilitate the transaction.